getodk/docs/docs/guide-end-of-form.rst

 We generally recommend turning on :guilabel:`auto send` in :ref:`form management settings <form-management-settings>`.
 When :guilabel:`auto send` is on, Collect attempts to send filled forms as soon as they are finalized.
 The benefits of :guilabel:`auto send` are:

 * reduced risk of data collectors forgetting to submit data in a timely way.
-* less for data collectors to think about and do in normal operation.
-Unless you also hide the :guilabel:`Ready to send` button, they can still view the list of finalized forms and open any of them to see their data.
-* more opportunities to retry submissions.
-On poor or intermittent data connections, this can be very valuable.
+* automatically retry failed submissions.
+On poor or intermittent data connections, this can be very helpful.
+* less for data collectors to think about (and you can also :ref:`hide the Ready to send button <guide-form-states-hide-buttons>`)
 * less chance that all data collectors submit at the same time (such as the end of their work day) which could lead to network congestion or high load on the server.

 One case where you may need to turn :guilabel:`auto send` off is if it's important for data collectors to submit while on a network connection that is higher bandwidth, more secure, or lower-cost.
 In some cases, changing the setting to ``WiFi only`` or ``Cellular only`` may address these needs.

+.. _guide-form-states-hide-buttons:

-Hide :guilabel:`Drafts`, :guilabel:`Ready to Send` and/or :guilabel:`Sent` buttons from landing screen
+Hide :guilabel:`Drafts`, :guilabel:`Ready to Send` and/or :guilabel:`Sent` buttons from Main Menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Collect's :ref:`protected access control settings <admin-settings>` allow you to hide certain parts of the user interface that are accessible by default.
-If you have strict workflow requirements such as only wanting data to be captured when the data collector is physically with the data collection subject, you can hide some or all of the :guilabel:`Drafts`, :guilabel:`Ready to Send`` and/or :guilabel:`Sent` buttons from the landing screen.
+If you have strict workflow requirements such as only wanting data to be captured when the data collector is physically with the data collection subject, you can hide some or all of the :guilabel:`Drafts`, :guilabel:`Ready to send` and/or :guilabel:`Sent` buttons from the Main Menu.
 This is accessible from the :guilabel:`Main Menu Settings` section.

 Use form design to require workflow steps before finalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~